Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Wireguard SSH only premade firewall rules

-We also need to allow WireGuard connection which uses the UDP protocol and can be configured to any port.
-We’ll be using the port 51820 so add the following incoming traffic rule.
+We also need to allow WireGuard connections, which use the UDP protocol and can be configured to any port.
+We’ll be using port 51820, so add the following incoming traffic rule.

 Wireguard add firewall rule